huggingface/trl/README.md

-# Welcome to lm_ppo
+# Welcome to trl
 > Train transformer language models with Reinforcement Learning.

 ## What is it?
-With `lm_ppo` you can train transformer language models with Proximal Policy Optimization (PPO).
+With `trl` you can train transformer language models with Proximal Policy Optimization (PPO).
 The library is built with the `transformer` library by  🤗Huggingface.
 Therefore, pre-trained language models can be directly loaded via the transformer interface.
 At this point only GTP2 is implemented.

 **Highlights:**
 - GPT2 model with a value head: A transformer model with an additional scalar output for each token which can be used as a value function in Reinforcement Learning.